taylornelms15/Final-Project-CIS565/README.md

 ##### Installation Instructions

+1. (Windows) Set up Ubuntu Subsystem

   It only runs on Linux, so if you're on Windows, I recommend downloading Ubuntu from the Microsoft Store.

   There is a lovely guide for how to set up the relevane X server [here](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/).
 This is necessary on Windows; otherwise, there is no way for the Ubuntu subsystem to spin up a display on your computer.

+2. Install SDK Manager

   Start up Ubuntu, and navigate to the `Downloads` folder.

   Then, execute:
 ```
 sudo apt-get update
 sudo apt-get install libgtk-3-0